meoyawn/kotlin-bot-template/README.md

 No time to explain

-I'm using this template to build telegram, reddit, twitter bots using kotlin
+I'm using this template to build telegram, reddit, twitter bots using Kotlin

 Good luck